chrvadala/node-ble/README.md

 await characteristic2.stopNotifications()
 ```

-### STEP 4: Disconnect
+### STEP 5: Disconnect
-When you have done you can disconnect and destroy the session
+When you have done you can disconnect and destroy the session.
 ```javascript
 await device.disconnect()
 destroy()